sourabhkhot-ns/spring-boot-poc/Readme.md

 docker-compose up --build
 ```

-- This will build all three services and start them on ports 8081 (employee), 8082 (notification), and 8083 (activity).
+- This will build all three services using Java 21 images and start them on ports 8081 (employee), 8082 (notification), and 8083 (activity).
 - Inter-service URLs are set automatically via environment variables.
 - You can access the APIs at:
   - Employee: http://localhost:8081/api/employees